awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 Keep the following in mind when you update products:
 + You can't remove or edit a subscription duration in your offers\.
 This ensures that existing subscribers retain the ability to renew\.
 If you no longer want to offer a specific subscription duration, you can unpublish your existing product and then publish a new product\.
 For more information, see [Unpublish a product](#unpublish-product)\.
 + You can't remove data sets from a product after it is published, regardless of how many subscribers have subscribed to your product\.
++ If you're updating the metered costs for a product that contains APIs:
+  + A metered costs price decrease appears immediately on the product detail page for new subscribers\.
+**Warning**
+If you undo a price decrease for metered costs, you are increasing the price for metered costs\.
+See the following point for more information about metered costs price increases\.
+  + A metered costs price increase will go into effect on the first day of the month, 90 days after the price increase is submitted for existing subscribers OR upon renewal \(whichever is sooner\)\.
+The email is sent to existing subscribers when the price change is submitted\.
+The price increase appears on the product detail page immediately for new subscribers\.
+**Example**

+    You submit a metered costs price increase on May 10\.
+Existing subscribers receive an email about the price change\.
+The price increase goes into effect on September 1\.
+**Warning**
+You can't undo a price increase \(because that action decreases the price\) before the price increase goes into effect for existing subscribers\.

 **To update a product, data set, or offer details**